$pull Operator in MongoDB: Quick Guide

 }

-Removing Matched Items from Array of Documents Using $pull Operator
+Removing Documents Within Array Using $pull Operator

 Let us now learn how to remove matched elements from an array of documents.
-Let us grab the same example as MongoDB.
-We will be using the survey collection:

 {